Awesome WAF

 Detection Methodology:

-Blocked response code returns 403 Forbidden
+Blocked response code returns

-or 500 Internal Error
+or500 Internal Error

-Response headers contain the X-Mapping
+.Response headers contain the

 header field name.